 You see when one stitch is on backwards (the little trouble maker) it also makes it's neighbors a little off center as well.

 This is a twisted knit stitch.
 It doesn't even sit properly on the needle because it's twisted.
 And it crosses at the bottom as it goes through the stitch below.

-That way when you go to knit the stitch the needle will go through the front leg and open up the stitch just like in the photo.
+When you knit into a normal stitch the needle will go through the front leg and open up the stitch just like in the photo.
 It will also feel smooth as you knit it.

-On the other hand when you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'x' like in this picture.
+When you knit into a twisted stitch it doesn't open but actually crosses at the bottom kind of forming an 'X' like in this picture.

 Whenever I have a stitch that suddenly feels tighter than the rest, I double check to see if it somehow got twisted.